Carolinas Sports Analytics Meetings

 Students who’ve dreamed of combining their knack for numbers with their love of sports will find plenty of inspiration at our annual Carolinas Sports Analytics Meeting.
 Local sports fans can get an inside look at some of the stats that are animating the sporting world.

-The 2020 Carolinas Sports Analytics meeting at Furman University was cancelled due to COVID-19 restrictions.
-A date for the next iteration of CSAM to be held in person at Furman is currently unknown given the uncertainties of the pandemic.
+A date for the next iteration of CSAM to be held at Furman is currently unknown.